LIVING LYNDHURST

 The prerequisite for a thesis project at the New York School of Interior Design, where I was enrolled at the time, included selecting a building, either occupied or vacant, with walls and flexible space that can be designed to fit the needs of a particular purpose.
 Because all that was left of the greenhouse was the steel framing, it took a bit of convincing for my thesis instructor to approve my proposal.

 It ended up becoming much more than an interior design project.
 I conceptualized the architecture, including the exterior glazing, as well as the surrounding natural landscape.
 When I initially proposed a project type, I had a cultural arts center in mind, but halfway through the semester, I had a revelation.
-The unique location of Lyndhurst on the Hudson River demanded another purpose and I was somehow able to convince my instructor again to shift gears and move forward with a eco-education facility devoted on the conservation of the Hudson River and the surrounding ecosystems.
+The unique location of Lyndhurst on the Hudson River demanded another purpose and I was somehow able to convince my instructor again to shift gears and move forward with the concept of designing a eco-education facility devoted on the conservation of the Hudson River and the surrounding ecosystems.
 I later came up with the name Living Lyndhurst because the fragile land and the buildings we build on them are living, breathing organisms meant to sustain life on Earth.
 This topic aligned with the concept of reviving and conserving the greenhouse itself.